 Joe Biden will not be good for India, could be soft on China, claims Donald Trump’s son

-He made references to the latest allegations of corruption against the Biden family.
+Donald Trump Jr made references to the latest allegations of corruption against the Biden family.

-Donald Trump’s son on Sunday claimed Democratic presidential candidate Joe Biden will not be good for India as he could be soft on China, reported PTI.
-Donald Trump Junior is leading the re-election campaign of his 74-year-old father.
-The United States presidential elections are slated to be held on November 3.
+United States President Donald Trump’s son on Sunday claimed Democratic presidential candidate Joe Biden will not be good for India as he could be soft on China, reported PTI.
+Donald Trump Junior is leading a re-election campaign of his 74-year-old father.
+The presidential election will be held on November 3.

 “We have to understand the threat of China and no one knows that probably better than Indian-Americans,” Trump Jr told community members at an event in Long Island, New York.
 The event was held to celebrate the success of his book on graft allegations against the Bidens.